razonyang/hugo-theme-bootstrap/exampleSite/content/docs/layouts/docs/index.md

 ### Title

 Generally, `title` will be used to display on the navigation bar, but sometimes the title is too long to make things worse.
-At this time, we can modify the link text displayed in the navigation via `linktitle`.
+At this time, we can modify the link text displayed in the navigation via `linkTitle`.

 {{< code-toggle >}}
 title = "Install on Windows"